LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

 Informational message handler function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As an alternative to the default behavior of directing informational (meaning non-error) messages
-to the file pointed to by ``infofp`` (see :c:func:`KINSetInfoFile`), the user may
-provide a function of type :c:type:`KINInfoHandlerFn` to process any such messages.
+The user may provide a function of type :c:type:`KINInfoHandlerFn` to process any such messages.
 The function type :c:type:`KINInfoHandlerFn` is defined as follows:

 .. c:type:: void (*KINInfoHandlerFn)(const char *module, const char *function, char *msg, void *ih_data)